ppotter50/HelpDeskTraining/index.md

             <a href='https://uofmcaen.slack.com'>CAEN Slack Channel</a>: Great way to quickly contact key staff from various CAEN teams and communicate major issues, updates, questions, announcements, etc. with individual CAEN employees or CAEN at large.
         </li>
         <li>
-            <a href='https://webservices.itcs.umich.edu/mediawiki/hotline/index.php/Phones'>Phones</a>: There are a lot of buttons on the Hotline phones.
+            <a href='https://webservices.itcs.umich.edu/mediawiki/hotline/index.php/Phones'>Phones</a>: There are a lot of buttons on the Help Desk phones.
 Be sure to review here how each of them works.
 Always be calm and courteous when answering or making a phone call!
-Also, <em>don't forget to check <strong>voicemail</strong></em> if you're the one opening the Hotline for the day.
+Also, <em>don't forget to check <strong>voicemail</strong></em> if you're the one opening the Help Desk for the day.
         </li>
         <li>
-            White Binders: You'll find important phone numbers, emergency contacts, info on each Footprints team, and other useful information in the White Binders scattered throughout the Hotline.
+            White Binders: You'll find important phone numbers, emergency contacts, info on each Footprints team, and other useful information in the White Binders scattered throughout the Help Desk.
 You should keep one at your desk and look through it to see what information is inside.
-You'll likely find yourself utilizing the binder often during your Hotline career.
+You'll likely find yourself utilizing the binder often during your Help Desk career.
         </li>
     </ul>
     </p>